ValentinaHutter/openeo-test-suite/README.md

   - Example: `--process-levels=L1,L2`.`
   - A level does not imply other levels, so each desired level must be specified explicitly.
     For example, L2 does **not** include L1 automatically.

-- `--experimental`: Enables tests for experimental processes.
+If neither `--processes` nor `--process-levels` are specified, all processes are considered.
+If both are specified, the union of both will be considered.

-  By default experimental processes will be skipped.
+- `--experimental`: By default, experimental processes (or experimental process tests) are ignored.
+  Enabling this option will consider experimental processes and tests.

 ### Runner for individual process testing